-Aggressive behaviour is a major concern in acute psychiatric wards and patients requiring admission often display disturbed behaviour which can put at risk the health and safety of the patient concerned and that of the staff supporting them.
-Concerns for patient and staff safety in acute settings have been expressed worldwide (Abderhalden et al. 2008, Whittington et al. 2005).
-One study investigating containment methods for aggressive behaviour in acute psychiatric wards in the Netherlands reported almost one aggressive incidence per day for every twenty patients (Nijman et al. 1997).
-Another study investigating exposure to threats and violent behaviour in Swedish care settings described prevalence of being assaulted approaching 100% for mental health staff (Menckel & Viitasara 2002).
-Acute psychiatric wards manage patients whose actions may threaten safety to themselves and hospital staff by coercive measures such as seclusion or restraint (Bowers et al. 2015).
+cive measures such as seclusion or restraint (Bowers et al. 2015).
 To aid in management, wards may be fitted with a seclusion room and/or have direct or indirect access to a Psychiatric Intensive Care Unit (PICU).
-The purpose of this study was to examine the use and acceptability to staff of a range of containment methods currently utilised in acute psychiatric wards, as well as exploration of speed of initiation of manual restraint, across service configuration dependant on access to PICUs and seclusion.
+The purpose of this study was to examine the use and acceptability to staff of a range of containment methods currently utilized in acute psychiatric wards, as well as exploration of speed of initiation of manual restraint, across service configuration dependant on access to PICUs and seclusion.